tevon4613/ffxi/whm-guide.md

 4. [Disease](https://www.bg-wiki.com/ffxi/Disease)/[Plague](https://www.bg-wiki.com/ffxi/Plague), [Blind](https://www.bg-wiki.com/ffxi/Blind_(Status)), [Addle](https://www.bg-wiki.com/ffxi/Addle_(Status)), and [Slow](https://www.bg-wiki.com/ffxi/Slow_(Status)) reduce your party's damage and healing output.
 5. [Poison](https://www.bg-wiki.com/ffxi/Poison_(Status)) and other damage over time effects make you have to heal more.

 Some fights will change the priority of debuffs.
 For example, a monster may have a poison Area of Effect (AoE) aura that does 300 damage every 3 seconds, in addition to another attack that can Paralyze a single target.
 Barwatera + Barpoisonra would reduce the number of people you have to remove Poison from, saving you both time and MP.
-In this case, preventing the Poison would be more useful than preventing the occasional Paralyze.
+In this case, preventing the Poison would be more useful than preventing an occasional Paralyze.

 Beyond Bar- spells, use Stoneskin and Regen IV to prevent or mitigate pure damage.
 Try to cast these before the attack happens.
 * [Stoneskin](https://www.bg-wiki.com/ffxi/Stoneskin) requires Accession to cast on party members.
 Blue Mages and Summoners can cast Diamondhide or Earthen Ward instead; they can cast those spells more often, but your Stoneskin will likely absorb more damage.
 Stoneskin is also one of the few ways to "heal" a player that has the ["Super Curse" debuff](https://www.bg-wiki.com/ffxi/Curse_(HP_Recovery)).